MIDS-scaling-up/v3a/week02/lab/README.md

 Make sure that you specify a tag for your image!

 You'll want to build the image and push it into your DockerHub registry, e.g. `docker build -t rdejana/mosquitto:v1 .` and `docker push rdejana/mosquitto:v1`.
+Note that you should have a valid tag for your image, `v1` in this example.

 Next, you'll want to create a YAML file for the Kubernetes Deployment.
 Using the following as an example:
 ```